Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Discussion

-\comment{ \item Often, the running time of branching algorithms is better in practice when compared to the theoretical bound.
-A possible explanation is that real-life instances are easier than worst case instances, allowing the use of more aggressive branching rules.
-Another explanation is a non-tight analysis of the running time.

-In contrast, the running times of our algorithms are dominated by the theoretical bounds as the number of iterations is determined by the recurrence relation.
-It is possible that better solutions can be obtained for easy instances, but the running times will remain the same.
-Can the algorithms be refined so that easier instances will have better running times?
-Note that in this context, the {\em easiness} of an instances can be defined using the frequency of the more aggressive rules (lower $\alpha$-branching numbers) in the branching tree. }

-\comment{ \item While we obtained improved parameterized approximations using randomzied branching, the branching rules used are conversions of known branching rules engineered for exact algorithms.
-In particular, we were unable to use branching rules and ideas designed for parameterized {\em approximations}, such as the ones presented in \cite{BF13}, to obtain improved running times.
-We believe that engineering branching rules with small $\alpha$-branching number can lead for further improvement in running times. }

-\item Often the analysis of branching algorithms uses complex recurrence relations which involve two functions or more to obtain improved bounds on running times.
+\item Often the analyses of branching algorithms use complex recurrence relations involving two functions or more to obtain improved bounds on running times.
 Examples for such analyses can be found in~\cite{CKJ01} and \cite{Fer10}.
 When transformed to the context of randomized branching, the analyses yield recurrence relations in two functions, such as

-We are currently unable to analyze the asymptotic behavior of such relations.
-Such an analysis however, is likely to lead to an improved parameterized approximation for small values of $\alpha$ (for both Vertex Cover and $3$-Hitting Set), as the algorithms in \cite{CKJ01} and \cite{Fer10} have better running times as exact algorithms, compared to the running time of our algorithms for approximation ratios approaching $1$.
+A tight analysis for such recurrences is likely to lead to improved parameterized approximations for small values of $\alpha$ (for both Vertex Cover and $3$-Hitting Set), as the (exact) algorithms of \cite{CKJ01} and \cite{Fer10} have better running times, compared to the running times of our algorithms for approximation ratios approaching $1$.
+Our initial results suggest that it is possible to lower bound such recurrences using adaptation of the techniques presented in this paper.

-Currently, the parameterized algorithm for Vertex Cover with the best running time is due to \cite{CKX10}.
+Currently, the (exact) parameterized algorithm for Vertex Cover with best running time is due to \cite{CKX10}.
 We were unable to obtain a randomized branching variant for this algorithm.
 One reason is that an incorrect branching can lead to an unbounded increase in the mininmal vertex cover size.

 \item We showed the application of randomized branching to Vertex Cover and to $3$-Hitting Set.
-While we believe that the technique can be used for other problems, such as {\em Feedback Vertex Set}, {\em Total Vertex Cover} and {\em Edge Dominating Set}, we leave such results for future works.
+Following the publication of the conference version of this paper, a simple form of randomized branching has been used in \cite{JLMRS23, EK24} to design parameterized approximation algorithms for Feedback Vertex Set and other Vertex Deletion problems on graphs.